spacetelescope/cosmo/docs/source/datamodels.rst

   The SEARCH_OFFSET is the zero-point offset for the search range.

-These data are gathered from *lampflash* files.
+These data are gathered from *lampflash* files, LAMPTAB files and WCPTAB files (the LAMPTAB and WCPTAB used depends on the *lampflash* file).